 - Section 1: User Fee Cover Sheet, because De Novo applications do not require a user fee

 - Section 5: 510k Summary or 510k Statement is not required, because this is not a 510k submission

 - Section 12: Substantial Equivalence Comparison, because De Novo applications do not claim equivalence to a predicate

 New De Novo Application Webinar

 Companies developing devices with truly innovative technologies frequently have difficulty identifying suitable predicate devices.
 The best regulatory experts plan in advance for these regulatory submissions by honing their knowledge of the De Novo application process.
-On Thursday, January 28th I’m sharing my own tips and templates for De Novo applications.
+On Thursday, January 28th we recorded a webinar sharing our tips and templates for De Novo applications.
 Click here to learn more about the webinar.